MarynaMartseniuk/Task-Bar-ch05/README.md

 all code is under MIT license.
 To know more, please go to the License section of this repo.

 ## Features
-Every task is highlighted by specific color so user is ease able to see the time left to a due date.
+Every task is highlighted by specific color so user is ease able to see the time left to a due date. (under developing now)